Two dead, one taken to hospital after carbon monoxide prompts evacuation at La Grange hotel

 The identities of the two people who died have not been released and their deaths are under investigation by police and the Oldham County Coroner's Office.

-La Grange Police, Oldham County EMS and the La Grange Fire Department had assistance from the Ballardsville and South Oldham Fire Departments during the evacuation.
+During the evacuation, La Grange Police, Oldham County EMS and the La Grange Fire Department had assistance from the Ballardsville and South Oldham Fire Departments.

 The police department said additional information will not be released at this time.